Contracting Cone

 Ability to establish agreements with multiple vendors maintains competition and reduces cost, schedule, and performance risk associated with a single vendor source | GSA Schedule offering of only commercial services and products reduces flexibility in acquiring capabilities |

-Increases flexibility to plan for anticipated purchases without immediate funding, no required minimum guarantee, or maximum ceiling | Standard schedule commercial rights and licenses increases burden on Government to ensure specialized rights are explicit. |
+Increases flexibility to plan for anticipated purchases without immediate funding, no required minimum guarantee, or maximum ceiling | Standard schedule commercial rights and licenses increases burden on Government to ensure specialized rights are explicit |

 Ability to negotiate further price discounts from established schedule rates, and potential volume, increases cost avoidance | |